srikanth-kilaru/winter_proj/README.md

 The scripts `l_sensor_graphics.py` and `r_sensor_graphics.py` are purely for visualizing the sensor readings in a GUI and can be run in a separate window.
 No launch file is required.

-### Algorithm used by touch_search.py
-The algorithm employed by the touch_search node is fairly simple yet quite robust.
-The object location information contained in the PclData centroid attributes is used as the initial coordinates to command the end effector (EE) to.

-This node constructs two search boxes on either sides (total of four) of the object centroid along the x axis.
-The depth of each search box is set to be the depth of the gripper.
-The starting search box is the initial location of the gripper as received from the PCL data.
-In each search box, the gripper slowly closes until the touch sensors sense a touch.
-If there is no touch sensed on any of the eight sensors on either of the fingers, the EE is commanded to the next search box.
-If in any search box, if the outer sensors (sensor 4 & 5) sense touch, this is taken as an indication of outer contact.
-If this outer sensors are located on the left finger, the EE is commanded to move left in small increments equal to the finger width until there is no outer touch.
-This then is taken as an indication to move 'in' (along the y-axis) to make contact with the inner sensors.
-Once the inner sensors have made contact the grasp is slowly closed and the object is raised to a fixed height to claim a successful grasp!.
-The logic mentioned for the left gripper is applicable to the right finger as well, except that instead of moving left, it moves to the right.
-Once touch is sensed on the inner sensors, the algorithm checks if the object grasp can be deepened before the gripper is closed.
-By deepening we mean that if only the shallow sensors are touching, then we will move 'in' to make contact with the inner middle sensors.
-For curved objects it is very possible that only the middle sensors register a contact and that is considered as the best possible grasp depth.
-A key aspect in this implementation is to account for the noisy sensors and tune the definition of what sensor values correspond to a 'touch' or 'contact'.